Lower and upper bounds for the explosion times of a system of semilinear SPDEs: A System of Random PDEs

-If $\tau$ is the blow-up time of the system \eqref{pde1} with the initial values of the above form, then $\tau$ is also the explosion time for the system \eqref{b1}-\eqref{b2}, due to the a.s. continuity of Brownian paths.
+Due to \eqref{1} and the a.s. continuity of Brownian paths, it follows that if $\tau$ is the blow-up time of the system \eqref{pde1} with the initial values of the above form, then $\tau$ is also the blow-up time for the system \eqref{b1}-\eqref{b2} (see Corollary 1 in \cite{doz2014}).
+Our aim is to find random times $\tau_{*}$ and $\tau^{*}$ such that $0\leq \tau_*\leq \tau\leq \tau^*$.